romgrod/kaya/README.md

 	"FOOTER" : (String) A text you want to see at the footer like "Tests by a great team (team_name@domain.com"

   "AUTO_EXECUTION_ID" : (JSON) If you want to use a simple execution id given by the actual time you can set the value of "datetime" to true (Boolean), with this option you can use a strftime format and it will put the execution id automatically.
   If you set "datetime" to false (Boolean) you can use "default" value.
-Setting "datetime" as false and "default" as null you will have to (if you need it) set the execution id manually each time you run a suite.
+Setting "datetime" as false and "default" as null you will have to (if you need it) set the execution id manually each time you run a task.

   "HEADLESS" (JSON) : Set active as true to use headless mode